 Lecture/discussion/PBL format will be utilized to introduce the physician assistant student to the fundamentals of medical ethics and health law.
 The course includes an overview of ethical theories and approaches for investigation into specific ethical problems found in the medical setting and will assist the student in making ethical decisions using a systematic, theory-based, organized approach.
 Supervised Clinical Practice Experience encounters are utilized to demonstrate ethical and legal dilemmas.
-A framework of ethical decisions using both ethical and legal guidelines on provided medial cases.
+A framework of ethical decision-making is introduced and used to make decisions using both ethical and legal guidelines on provided medial cases.
 This course will also review current laws, program accreditation and licensure standards for the physician assistant.
-Units: 3